 * Students receiving state eligible status (“I” rating) at the district audition may proceed on to the State Auditions on November 5.

-* Please refer to the following sources for composer classification: Guide to Pianists Repertoire by Maurice Hinson and Standard Teaching Literature for Piano by Jane McGrath
+* Please refer to the following sources for composer classification: Guide to Pianists Repertoire by Maurice Hinson and Pianist's Guide to Standard Teaching and Performance Literature by Jane McGrath.

 * Repertoire may not be changed from District to State Auditions.
 Students are to provide a reasonably clean copy of the music with the measures numbered.
 Teacher and student names must not be on the music.

-* Plan B Piano requires the performance of three compositions of contrasting styles or periods by three different composers.
-No pedagogical teaching pieces allowed.
+* Plan C Piano requires the performance of two compositions of contrasting styles or periods by two different composers.

-* No method book composers/pieces as well as no piano concerti and no simplified arrangements are allowed in this audition.
+* Method book pieces including pieces from supplemental books that accompany method books, pop tunes, show tunes, piano concerti and simplified arrangements are not allowed in this audition.

 * Strings are required for the performance of two compositions of different styles and composers.